-Canning jars can be used again and again; however, the lids should be replaced each time you can.
+Canning jars can be used again and again.
+Make sure to replace the lid each time you can.
 Here is a nice canning starter kit.
-This enamel container is tall enough to get your jars covered with water for safe canning.
+This enamel container is tall enough to cover your jars with water for safe canning.

 Sealing the Lids

 - When canning, it is important to make sure that the lids are sealed down.